Vilonia, Arkansas

 Vilonia is a city in Faulkner County, Arkansas, United States.
 Its population was 4,288 in 2020 and estimated at 4,429 in 2021, up from 3,815 at the 2010 census and 2,106 at the 2000 census.
 It is part of the Central Arkansas region.

 History

-Vilonia was first settled in 1861 as Vilsonia.
-By 1870, a cottin gin, a gristmill, general stores and a drug store were in Vilsonia.
-In 1873, an error caused the town name to be changed to Vilonia.

-In 1874, the first schoolhouse was built on what is now U.S. Highway 64.
-In 1879, the first post office was established.
-In 1887, a blacksmith shop was opened.
-In 1905, the Arkansas Holiness College was built in Vilonia.
-Sometime in the 1930s, the college closed and was burned.
-On August 23, 1938, Vilonia was incorporated under mayor Thomas H. Hill.
+When Vilonia was originally settled in the 1860s, it was listed as Cypress Township, but settlers quickly named it Vilsonia, or "land of two valleys".
+When the local Masons applied for national affiliation, a transcription error removed the 's', leaving the town, officially, Vilonia.
+It was incorporated on August 23, 1938, under the leadership of Mayor Thomas Henry Hill.

 Tornadoes

 Vilonia has suffered devastating impacts from two tornadoes in its history, once in 2011 and again in 2014.

 2011 tornado

 A small portion of the town was destroyed by a tornado on the evening of April 25, 2011.
 The devastated area was a mobile home park.
 The tornado was confirmed and rated high-end EF2 by National Weather Service survey crews.
 Four people were killed in the Vilonia area.